wuan/blitzortung_apps/content/en/docs/apps/background.md

 October 2023 Version 2.2.0 (313)

 Animation mode has been on our feature list for a long time.
 With the added caching mechanism, it is possible to implement a time slider for the history allowing direct access to past data.

+## Internal modernisation

+Introduced in August 2025 Version 2.4.0 (341)

+With increasing complexity of modern Android permission management we completely rewrote the permission handling and related code which already had created some issues for our users.